Villanova University School of Law, LL.M., 2006

 Pennsylvania State University, B.A., 2002

-Amanda is one of only nine other lawyers in Pennsylvania who is recognized for excellence in and as a leading practitioner in the area of private wealth law by Chambers and Partners within its 2017 and 2018 High Net Worth Guide.
-Her understanding of complicated tax issues stems not only from her practical legal experience but also from her dual advanced legal credentials.
-Amanda earned her undergraduate degree from The Pennsylvania State University and her law degree from the Roger Williams School of Law in Rhode Island, where she graduated with honors.
+Amanda’s understanding of complicated tax issues stems not only from her practical legal experience but also from her dual advanced legal credentials.
+She earned her undergraduate degree from The Pennsylvania State University and law degree from the Roger Williams School of Law in Rhode Island, where she graduated with honors.
 Amanda also holds an LL.M. in tax from the Villanova University School of Law Graduate Tax Program, as well as an LL.M. in trial advocacy from Temple University Beasley School of Law, where she graduated with high honors and was the sole recipient of the faculty award for outstanding achievement in courtroom presentation and performance.